Proper Orthogonal Descriptors for Multi-element Chemical Systems

 \subsection{Two-body proper orthogonal descriptors}

 We adopt the usual assumption that the direct interaction between two atoms vanishes smoothly when their distance is greater than the outer cutoff distance $r_{\rm max}$.
-Furthermore, we assume that two atoms can not get closer than the inner cutoff distance $r_{\rm min}$ due to the Pauli repulsion principle.
-Let $r \in (r_{\min}, r_{\max})$, we introduce the following parametrized radial functions
+Furthermore, we assume that two atoms can not get closer than the inner cutoff distance $r_{\rm min}$ due to the Pauli repulsion principle. {The two-body descriptors are constructed upon a set of orthogonal basis functions, $U^{(2)}_i(r, \bm \eta), 1 \le i \le N_{\rm b}^{(2)}$, which are defined in the domain $r \in [r_{\min}, r_{\max}]$ such that